Levitt & Sons: Construction of Levittown, New York

 After World War II, America's post-war prosperity and baby boom had created a crisis of affordable housing, especially for returning veterans.
 Levitt & Sons chose an area known as Island Trees near Hempstead, Long Island, as the site for a huge building project for housing these veterans.
 The company named it Levittown.

 The community was planned to have 6,000 low-priced homes, making it much larger than any other U.S. development.
 The company bought 1000 acres of potato farms on Long Island.
-On July 1, 1947, Levitt & Sons broke ground on the $50 million ($ million today) development of Levittown, which ultimately included 17,000 homes on 7.3 square miles of land.
+On July 1, 1947, Levitt & Sons broke ground on the $50 million ($ million today) development of Levittown, which ultimately included 17,500 homes on 7.3 square miles of land.
 Alfred created the mass production techniques and designed the homes and the layout of the development, with its curving streets.
 Abraham directed the landscaping, whose focus was two trees to each front yard, all planted exactly the same distance apart.
 William was the financier and promoter, who persuaded lawmakers to rewrite the laws that made Levittown possible.
-The houses, which were in the Cape Cod and ranch house styles, sat on a seventh-acre (0.06 ha) lot.
+The houses, which were in the Cape Cod and ranch house styles, sat on a quarter-acre (0.09 ha) lot.
 They had 750 sqft with two bedrooms, a living room with a television and a kitchen with modern appliances, an unfinished second floor and no garage.

 Levitt's innovation in creating this planned community was to build the houses in the manner of an assembly line.
 In normal assembly lines, the workers stay stationary and the product moves down the line; in Levitt's homebuilding assembly line, the product—the houses—stayed in place and specialized workers moved from house to house.
 The assembly line construction method allowed Levittown to be constructed more efficiently than other development at the time, with teams of specialized workers following each other from house to house to complete incremental steps in the construction.
 Levitt also reduced costs by freezing out union labor – a move which provoked picket lines – enabling him to use the latest technology, such as spray painting.
 He also cut out middlemen and purchased many items, including lumber and televisions, directly from manufacturers, as well as constructing his own factory to produce nails.
 The building of every house was reduced to 26 steps, and sub-contractors were responsible for each step.